The Bourne Legacy (film): Plot

 Cross travels from Alaska to Chicago to recover a stashed car, money, and fake identification.
-Running low on chems and seeing news that his Outcome provider, Dr. Shearing, had survived the shooting, he drives across country to her home in Maryland.
-Meanwhile, Byer sends four D-Trac assassins disguised as federal agents to kill her and make it look like a suicide.
-Cross intervenes, kills the assassins, and burns down her house to cover their escape.
-Shearing tells Cross that the program previously used a virus to lock in his physical enhancements, eliminating his need for his physical chems.
-They plan to fly to the Philippines to obtain a live virus to lock in his mental enhancements since it was impossible to get more mental chems.
+Running low on chems and seeing news that his Outcome provider, Dr. Shearing, had survived the shooting, he drives to her home in Maryland.
+Meanwhile, Byer sends four assassins disguised as federal agents to kill Dr. Shearing and make it look like a suicide.
+Cross intervenes, kills the assassins, and burns down Dr. Shearing's house to cover their escape.
+Shearing tells Cross that the program already used a virus to make his physical enhancements permanent, eliminating his need for physical chems.
+Since it is impossible for Cross and Shearing to obtain more mental chems, they plan to fly to the Philippines to obtain a live virus to make Cross's mental enhancements permanent.

-Cross and Shearing use false identities to fly to Manila, bluff their way into a pharmaceutical factory where Sterisyn Morlanta has a research lab, and infect Cross with the live virus.
-Meanwhile, Byer's team undertakes a massive operation in New York to track and find Shearing digitally: they find cctv footage of her at JFK airport, determine her itinerary, discover that Cross is still alive and on her flight, and realize the duo's plan.
-Byer alerts the factory's security team, but Cross subdues the security guards, causes a panic on the factory floor, and they both escape in the commotion.
-Cross becomes incapacitated from the virus so Shearing hides him in an apartment to recover.
-Byer dispatches LARX#3, a chemically brainwashed super soldier, to kill them.
-The next morning, Cross recovers but the local police discover their hideout and they both narrowly escape.
-The police and the LARX agent chase them on motorcycle through the streets of Manila.
-They lose the police and Shearing kills the LARX agent, but Cross is shot and loses consciousness.
-She bribes a nearby boatman to help them escape Manila.
-Byer and his team, who lost their trail, raid the empty apartment for clues, only to find a "No More" message written on the mirror, with Cross' medication dog tags hanging on the side.
+Cross and Shearing use false identities to fly to Manila, bluff their way into a pharmaceutical plant where Sterisyn Morlanta has a research lab, and infect Cross with the live virus.
+Meanwhile, Byer's team finds CCTV footage of Shearing at JFK airport and determines her itinerary.
+Byer also learns that Cross is alive and that he, too, flew to Manila.
+Byer alerts Mackie and the plant's security team, but Cross subdues the security guards and causes a panic on the plant floor; Cross and Shearing escape in the commotion.
+Cross becomes incapacitated from the virus, so Shearing gets a room where they can hide and Cross can recover.
+Byer dispatches LARX #3, a super soldier, to kill Cross and Shearing.
+The next morning, Cross recovers from being injected with the virus.
+Local police discover Cross and Shearing's hideout, but they escape on foot.
+The police and LARX #3 chase them by motorcycle through the streets of Manila.
+They lose the police and Shearing kills LARX #3, but Cross is shot and loses consciousness.
+Shearing bribes a nearby boatman to help them escape Manila.
+Byer and his team, who lost their trail, raid the empty room for clues; they find the message "No More" written on the mirror with Cross's medication dog tags hanging beside it.

-Back in New York, Blackbriar supervisor Noah Vosen lies to the Senate, stating that Blackbriar was created solely to track down Bourne, and that Deputy Director Pamela Landy committed treason by aiding Bourne and releasing top secret Treadstone files to the press.
-Meanwhile, Cross recovers from his bullet wounds on the boat out of Manila, where he and Shearing use a map to determine where they should travel, safe for the moment.
+Back in New York, Blackbriar supervisor Noah Vosen lies to the Senate, stating that Blackbriar was created solely to track down Bourne and that Deputy Director Pamela Landy committed treason by aiding Bourne and releasing top secret Treadstone files to the press.
+Meanwhile, Cross recovers from his bullet wounds on the boat out of Manila, where he and Shearing use a chart to determine where they should go next.